awangenh/IBL/README.md

 2. Training with IBL

-Presently you can train using IB1, IB2 or IB3 (IB4 and IB5 wouldn¥t make sense for a domain of 2 classes with only two variables).
+Presently you can train using IB1, IB2 or IB3 (IB4 and IB5 wouldn¬¥t make sense for a domain of 2 classes with only two variables).

 The IB version can be chosen with the radio button in the middle of the interface.
 Learned patterns will appear as dots of the chosen dotsize in the middle drawing area.